The value of timing information in event-triggered control: Problem formulation

 \subsection{Information access rate}

 We now consider the viewpoint of the controller and examine the amount of information that it needs to receive from the plant to be able to stabilize the system.
-Let $b_c(t)$ denote the number of bits that have been received by the controller up to time $t$.
+We define $b_c(t)$ to be the amount of information, measured in bits, conveyed by both data payload and timing information, received by the controller up to time~$t$.
 We define the \emph{information access rate} as

 Classic data-rate theorems describe the information access rate required to stabilize the system.
 They are generally stated for discrete-time systems, albeit similar results hold in continuous time as well, see e.g.~\cite{hespanha2002towards}.
 They are based on the fundamental observation that there is an inherent entropy rate